-The Pearson BTEC National Diploma in Sport and Exercise Science is intended to be an Applied General qualification.
+The Pearson BTEC National Extended Diploma in Sport and Exercise Science is intended to be an Applied General qualification.
 It is for post-16 learners who want to continue their education through applied learning, and who aim to progress to higher education and ultimately to employment, possibly in the sport and exercise science sector.
-The qualification is equivalent in size to two A Levels, and it has been designed as a full two-year programme of study, normally alongside a further Level 3 qualification.
+The qualification is wide-ranging and equivalent in size to three A Levels, and has been designed as a full two-year study programme.

-Learners who wish to take this qualification will have successfully completed a Level 2 programme of study with GCSEs or vocational qualifications.
+Learners who wish to take this qualification will have successfully completed a Level 2 programme of study with GCSEs and potentially some vocational qualifications.